quality-liquid/cupid_code/Documentation/Design/HighLevel/tyson-temporary.md

 ### Location Privacy
 * The location of a Dater will remain exclusively visible to them until a date crisis occurs.
 ### Financial Transactions
 * Credit/debit card transactions will be facilitated while adhering to PCI compliance standards.
-Card information, including numbers, expiration dates, and CVV codes, will be encrypted before transmission over the internet to ensure robust financial data security.
 ### Frameworks and APIs
-* Utilization of the latest frameworks will be prioritized, and any obsolete features will be addressed proactively.
-APIs with a strong reputation for security will be preferred to enhance overall application security measures.
+* Utilization of the latest frameworks will be prioritized, obsolete features will be addressed proactively.
+APIs with a strong reputation for security will be preferred.
 ### Account Protection
 * A secure login system will be implemented, incorporating strong password requirements, favoring 12+ characters or 8+ characters with a mix of symbols, numbers, and capital letters.
 The exploration of a timeout system will be approached cautiously to avoid inconveniences during user activity.
 Consideration will be given to integrating Multi-Factor Authentication (MFA) for an additional layer of security.
 ### Data Flow